minegameYTB/nixos-configuration/configurations/modules/README.md

 to use declared modules, when you created a new profile (configuration) for a new machine

+add this line to (nixos-configuration root)/profiles/<machine name>-profiles.nix :
+`../configurations/modules` or `../../configurations/modules`

+(you can add this module to configuration.nix (common configuration to all machine for this configuration)):
+`./modules`

-add this line to (nixos-configuration root)/profiles/<machine name>-profiles.nix : "../configurations/modules" or "../../configurations/modules" if the targeted machine profiles is in (nixos-configuration root)/profiles/base-profiles
+if the targeted machine profiles is in (nixos-configuration root)/profiles/base-profiles

 (see flake.nix for more details for implementing new profiles)